This Townsend family group consists of two subgroups identified as a result of Y chromosome DNA testing.

 As of this date there are 8 test results for the Bucklebury descendants and 17 for Benedictus.

 To learn more about J-M241 [old haplogroup J2b2*] click on the name to reach Wikipedia.com and on the following J-M241 Project at FTDNA.com for a specialized project.

 Relationships of those tested

 Son John Townsend (1740-1786) died in South Carolina.
 Many of his children moved into Georgia and Florida in the 1800's, leaving many descendants.
-[Most Townsend descendants in Florida, South Carolina and Texas currently believe they descend from Light Townsend (1745-1817).
-However, this genealogy shows that they descend from his brother, John Townsend (1745-1786).]
-Light Townsend (1745-1817) removed to Kentucky in 1788 where he died leaving many descendants.
+Most Townsend descendants in Florida, South Carolina and Texas currently believe they descend from Light Townsend (1745-1817) however this genealogy shows that they also descend from his brother John Townsend (1740-1786).

-The descendants of Thomas Townsend (1765-1828) (a son of John Townsend (1740-1786) rather than Light Townsend (1745- 1817) who died in Florida and whose sons went to Texas are discussed in Tula Townsend Wyatt's The Seven Townsend Brothers of Texas 1826-1838, San Marcos, TX 1974.
+Thomas Townsend (1765-1828) was a son of John Townsend (1740-1786) rather than Light Townsend (1745- 1817) and died in Florida.
+His sons went to Texas and are discussed in Tula Townsend Wyatt's The Seven Townsend Brothers of Texas 1826-1838, San Marcos, TX, 1974.

 Click Here to access downloadable information on these family sub-groups.
 (Note: if you are already logged in as a member you will be connected directly; if you are not logged in you will directed to do so - then go to Downloads and choose Bucklebury & Benedictus.)